drjchris/sfdb/README.md

 # sfdb - SINGLE FILE DATABASE

-## Warning: this is quite possibly not the dabase you are looking for.
+## Warning: this is quite possibly not the database you are looking for.

 ## Concept